Purpose and Overview

 - To provide a progress indicator for each interim on individual student’s performance in relation to overall grade level performance expectation (if feasible).

-NCPAT Pilot Timeline
+NCPAT Statewide Implementation Timeline

 - For the 2023–24 school year, all NC schools may choose to participate in the NC Check-Ins 2.0 at grades 3–8.
 NC Check-Ins are no longer available.

 - Students must complete at least two NC Check-Ins 2.0 by April 1, 2024, for their data to be used to determine an informative starting point on the end-of-grade assessment.

 Information on accessing reports is found in the Reports and Review Sessions section (pages 16-29) of the NC Check-Ins 2.0 Handbook.

 Teacher-level reports are available to help teachers individualize support and instruction for student learning throughout the year.
 Reports for NC Check-Ins 2.0 are accessible in the NC Education online reporting system.
 Teachers are linked to these reports through PowerSchool enrollments.
 NC Check-Ins 2.0 reports are available only through the online reporting system.

 To access reports through the online reporting system, the teacher’s email address in PowerSchool must match the teacher’s email address on the NC Education account.
 The teacher must have students in the appropriate course code in PowerSchool.
 Teachers listed as “teacher 2” for coteaching classes will not have access to the reports.